jmhuer/jmhuer.github.io/mini_book/docs/portfolio.md

-## Automate data labeling using temperature differential
+## Automate Data Labeling using Temperature Differential

 <img src="../../../images/thermal.png" align="center"/>

 <br>

- **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/predictions.html)</sub>
+ **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/thermal.html)</sub>

 ---